 Zimbabwe to launch measures to protect currency, President says | Fin24

-Zimbabwe is engaged on measures to extend confidence within the native cash because it desires to de-dollarise its forex.
+Zimbabwe is engaged on measures to extend confidence within the native cash because it desires to de-dollarise its foreign money.

 Zimbabwean President Emmerson Mnangagwa mentioned the federal government